 Small grants of up to $500 support start-up and one-time expenses (materials, stipends, and so on), but do not cover ongoing operational costs.
 CATL Faculty are also willing to consult with you about other sources of possible funding for ongoing projects.

-Application: Mini-Grant Application.
+Application: Closed until February 2024.
 (Note that recipients of mini-grants are limited to one per fiscal year.)

 Accessing Funding: Once you are awarded a grant, you can request reimbursement by completing the Mini-Grant Reimbursement Form and submitting it along with applicable receipts to the CATL Program Coordinator at email@example.com or through campus mail to Campus Box 2610.
 If you have questions about additional ways to access funding, please call the CATL Program Coordinator at x5106 or email firstname.lastname@example.org.